Preteen & Teen School Immunization Requirements: What Parents Should Know

 - HPV vaccine.
 This vaccine is recommended for all children.
 All 11- and 12-year-olds should get a two-dose series of HPV vaccine at least six months apart.
 A three-shot series is needed for those with weakened immune systems and those age 15 or older.

 - Influenza vaccine.
 All children and adults should receive a flu shot annually.

 - TB skin test or Quantiferon Gold TB blood test.
 This test detects the presence of tuberculosis (TB) bacteria and is recommended annually.

 RediClinic is your one-stop source for all school-related health needs, including school immunizations and walk-in school physicals.
 We’re open seven days a week for your convenience, and we accept most major insurance plans.

-Make an online appointment and be seen at RediClinic same-day or next-day – walk-ins welcome!
+Make an online appointment for a same- or next-day visit to RediClinic – Walk-ins welcome!

 A new President’s Cancer Panel report is warning that HPV vaccine uptake in the United States remains too low to maximize a reduction in cancer cases.
 HPV vaccine, which became available in 2006, protects against the sexually transmitted human pap...